mitulagr2/YelpCamp2020/README.md

 ## Getting Started

 Follow the steps below to run this project locally.
-Remember to create a `.env` file in the root directory.
+Remember to create a `.env` file in the root directory and add the key `DB_URL` to it.

 1. Clone this repository.